Itamichan/vintage-earrings/README.md

 #### Elements present on every page

 * **Navigation bar** - Has a `fixed` position in order to ensure that the user can access it at any time.
-    * **JapanWanderlust** logo in the left corner which serves as a link to go back to the landing page.
+    * **VintageEarrings** logo in the left corner which serves as a link to go back to the landing page.
     * Links that can be accessed are placed on the right side.

 * **Footer**
-    * Provides the links which makes possible to contact JapanWanderlust as well as to see their Github account or LinkedIn.
+    * Provides the links which offer extra access to VintageEarrings's content as well as links to Social Media.

 #### Home page

-* **Attractions** - presents all available destinations in Japan.
-On the right side we have a "Filter menu" (which toggles on mobile) which allows to any user to filter the results based on:
-    * City
-    * Category - which includes: Shrine, Onsen, Temple, Park etc.
-    * Price - where the user can indicate a price limit as access fee to different attractions.

-* **User Trip Banner** - if the user is logged in they see the banner which allows to the user to start working on their "Trip".
-    * Dynamically shows the number of existing attraction in the trip.
-    * Provides the main details regarding their Trip.
-    * Allows to edit the Trip.
-    * User can click "Get an offer now!" button and they will receive an email with Travel Package suggestion.

-* **User Trips** - every signed in user can see all their existing trips in one place.
-They can choose to add new trips there or delete existing.
-    * On selection of a trip the user will see the detailed information of the trip which they can choose to edit.
-    * In their trip they can see all the attractions they added.
-The can choose to see more information about the attraction or remove it.
+* **Hero Banner** - sets the mood towards an exquisite web page and attracts user's attention to go directly to the shop.

+* **Latest Additions** - presents the latest products added to the shop.
+Serves as a first glimpse into what the shop can offer.

+* **About VintageEarrings** - informs the user what is the web page about.
+The aim is to create a connection between VintageEarrings as a company and the potential customer..

 ### Features left to implement

-* **Travel Agency** - all the user stories related to the Travel Agencies would need to be implemented in future sprints.
-* **Email Offers** - after implementing the Travel Agency user stories we would be able to send real best matching travel suggestions to the users.
-* **Toggle TripBanner** - considering that it takes a lot of visual space it will be a good user experience to be able to minimise it if the user doesn't need it at the moment.
+* **Product Review** - The possibility for the register user to review and rate the products that they had purchased.
+* **User Reviews History** - The possibility for the user to see in one place all the reviews and ratings they had ever made.
+* **Orders History** - The possibility to see the previous bought products in order to have an easy way to find them again if the user wants to buy them again.
+* **User Account Personal Information** - The possibility for the logged user to see their personal information and update it if needed.
+* **Product Filters** - The possibility to filter the products based on different characteristics, such as color, shape, year etc.

 ### Features left to implement after testing

 * **Timeouts** - for a robust user experience we should ad timeouts to all axios requests to avoid long page loads.
-* **Confirmation window** - when the user decides to delete a Trip or Attraction.
+* **Confirmation window** - when the user decides to delete an address.
-* **Heart icon on InfoCard** - currently the logged in user can not add an attraction to their trip from the InfoCard.
-* **Improve page's loading speed** - currently the speed on the mobile is ranked at 72.
+* **Improve page's loading speed**

 ## Technologies Used